en

 Hydrandreas

-It is said that the history of the hydrangeas dates from the Nara period (710-794) when they began to appear in different poems of the period.
+It is said that the history of the hydrangeas dates from the Nara period (710-794) when they began to appear in various poems.
 Later, during the Edo period (1618-1868), the flower was honored by the Samurai due to its ability to change colors.

 Hydrangea is a type of flowering plant with over 70 varieties native to the Americas and Asia.
-In Japan, the most famous native variety is the Hortensia Macrophylla, which grows in the wild all across Japan.
+In Japan, the most famous native variety is the Hortensia macrophylla, which grows wild across the country.

-In Japanese, another name for hydrangea is Nanahenge, which means that it changes seven times.
-This is because the color of its petals change depending on the pH of the soil during its growth.
-Based on the pH of the soil, the color of the petals varies from dark blue, light blue, light purple, purple to white.
-That is why the flowers can look different every moment.
+In Japanese, another name for hydrangea is “Nanahenge,” which means “changing seven times.”
+This is because the color of its petals changes depending on the pH of the soil during its growth.
+Based on the soil’s pH, the petal colors can vary from dark blue, light blue, and light purple to purple and white.
+Moreover, this variability causes the flowers to appear different at various times.
 The delicate and subtle combination of colors makes the hydrangea a beloved flower.
-This distinctive characteristic has given this flower a symbolic meaning in Japanese literature.
+This distinctive characteristic has given the flower symbolic meaning in Japanese literature.

 In Japanese poems and other artworks, the hydrangea represents a changing and fickle heart.
-Because the hydrangea can change color according to the environment, the meaning of hydrangea is also often associated with what is imperishable and immortal.
+Because the hydrangea can change color according to its environment, it is also often associated with what is imperishable and immortal.

-Generally, hydrangeas grow on the grounds of temples and shrines, gardens, parks, and riverbanks.
+Generally, hydrangeas grow on the grounds of temples and shrines, in gardens, parks, and along riverbanks.
 Hydrangeas in full bloom are a striking display that you shouldn’t miss if you are in Japan during this season.
-Rainy days are the best time to enjoy the Ajisai.
-The petals look especially beautiful when they shine under the raindrops and morning dew.
+Rainy days are the best time to enjoy the Ajisai, as the petals look especially beautiful when they shine under the raindrops and morning dew.

-Enjoy Japan’s rainy season by viewing hydrangeas in full bloom!
+You too can experience Japan’s rainy season by viewing hydrangeas in full bloom!
+Here are our top recommendations for seeing hydrangeas in Aichi Prefecture.

 Tsuruma Park (Nagoya)